Base-Technology/base-explorer/README.md

 ## Contributing

 Development of the Explorer happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving the Base Explorer.
+Read below to learn how you can take part in improving the Basechain Explorer.

 ### Code of Conduct
 Please read the Explorer's [Code of conduct](https://github.com/hirosystems/explorer/blob/main/CODE_OF_CONDUCT.md) since we expect project participants to adhere to it.